 The nut is similar to the bridge’s saddle, in that features narrow grooves which hold the strings in place evenly, before they enter the tuning pegs.
 It’s also designed to raise them away from the fingerboard by just a couple of millimeters so that you get a note when you press down on the strings.

 If this wasn’t the case, the strings would always be rubbing against the frets without you applying pressure.
 Ultimately, the nut may seem a little unimportant, however, without it, the strings would slip across the fingerboard, especially if you were playing some bends.

 Believe it or not, the first ukulele strings were actually made from catgut, however, nowadays manufacturers tend to use a variety of different materials, depending on the size of the instrument you’re playing.

-Soprano, concert and tenor ukes are usually tuned A, E, C, G, with the A being the first string, lowest to the floor and the G being the last string, lying closest to the musician.
+Soprano, concert, and tenor ukes are usually tuned A, E, C, G, with the A being the first string, lowest to the floor and the G being the last string, lying closest to the musician.

 In ukuleles, the 4th G string is a higher pitch than the middle E and C strings, so will require a different playing style.

-I think it’s fair to say that learning to play the ukulele is a rewarding but challenging pursuit!
 We hope this guide has educated you on what things are called at least and has given you a renewed enthusiasm for this wonderful instrument.